EthanMcBloxxer/ethanmcbloxxer.github.io/_posts/1970-1-1-motd-system.md

-# Message of the Day System
+---
+title: MOTD System
+---

 Personally, I corrolate the term "MOTD" with the Minecraft Server configuration option, where you can specify a two-line description for your server.
-Hold that thought.

-I recently implemented a "message-of-the-day" system on the homepage with JavaScript.
+I recently implemented a "message-of-the-day" system similar to that of Minecraft on the homepage with JavaScript.
 Unfortunately, this doesn't actually do a different message for every day.

 Originally, there was only one caption for "EthanMcBloxxer" on the homepage, which had a few of my known programming languages.